-The CSIO certification program promotes the efficient, seamless exchange of policy data and information within the broker channel by recognizing carriers and vendors that have implemented the standards in accordance with industry best practices.
+The CSIO Certification Program promotes the efficient, seamless exchange of policy data and information within the broker channel by recognizing insurers and service providers that have implemented the standards in accordance with industry best practices.

 |CSIO Standards: Certification of Compliance||September 2017||Insurers|

 |eDocs: Personal Lines||September 2013||Insurers, Vendors|

 This certification recognizes service provider and insurer to demonstrate various levels of programming and implementation of Commercial Lines data standards.

 Each level represents a milestone in the adoption and requires a certain set of criteria to be met before moving on to the next level.
 The levels are: